 Dr Beth Palmer

-My published work includes a monograph, Women's Authorship and Editorship in Victorian Culture: Sensational Strategies, (Oxford University Press, 2011) and a co-edited volume entitled A Return to the Common Reader: Print Culture and the Novel, 1850-1900 (Ashgate, 2011).
-I have also written an undergraduate guide entitled Victorian Literature: Texts, Contexts, Connections (York Press, 2010) and numerous articles on aspects of nineteenth-century print culture and women's writing.
+Beth Palmer has published widely on Victorian literature and culture.
+Her publications include Women's Authorship and Editorship in Victorian Culture: Sensational Strategies, (Oxford University Press, 2011) A Return to the Common Reader: Print Culture and the Novel, 1850-1900 (co-ed with Adelene Buckland, Ashgate, 2011) and Sensation Drama, 1860-1880: An Anthology (Edinburgh University Press, 2019).
+She has also written an undergraduate guide entitled Victorian Literature: Texts, Contexts, Connections (York Press, 2010) and numerous articles on aspects of nineteenth-century print culture and women's writing.

 My research interests include: